-Dairies division supplies sweetened creamer and evaporated creamer to the food and beverage industry.
+Dairies Division supplies sweetened creamer and evaporated creamer to the F&B industry.
 The implementation of various safe management measures by the government has restricted the operating hours of its customers and has impacted its revenue.
+Nevertheless, sales are anticipated to pick up gradually from month to month starting next quarter when most Malaysian are willing to dine-in as Covid-19 cases started to drop and lifting of the movement restrictions.

 In measuring its assets and liabilities of the Group and Company as at the end of the financial year, the management has considered the current and estimated future market conditions, including the impact of Covid-19, as that date and assessed the recoverable amounts of its financial and non-financial assets.
 Further details of the recoverable amounts of such investments are as set out in the notes to the financial statements.
-The recovery of the Group's operations and results is highly dependent on the containment of the Covid-19 locally and internationally and the timing of the availability of the vaccine.
+However, the recovery of the Group's operations and results is highly dependent on the containment of the Covid-19 locally and internationally and the emergence of new Covid-19 variant, Omicron.